-We’ve all heard the expressions ill-Omen and bad Omens.
+We’ve probably all heard the expressions ill-Omen and bad Omens.
 But, could there more to this expression?
-Is it connected to Synchronicity in some way?
+Is there a possible connection between Omens and Synchronicities?

-First of all, many ancient cultures see omens as important signposts.
-The signpost is a metaphor pointing to some message.
-And, it’s up to the observer to unravel or reveal the underlying meaning.
-You need to figure out what the Universe trying to communicate through these signposts.
-The message could be a good or bad.
-It depends on a number of factors.
+Omens are important signposts.
+A signpost is a metaphor.
+It’s a clue pointing to a message.
+And, it’s up to the observer to unravel or reveal the meaning.
+You need to figure out what the Universe trying to communicate.

-Now, Let’s take a look at synchronicity.
-The experience of synchronicity is the remarkable correlation between a series of seemingly unrelated events.
-And, the connection or harmonization of these events is outside probability of chance or coincidence.
+Now, Let’s take a look at the topic of synchronicity.
+Synchronicity is the remarkable correlation between a series of seemingly unrelated events.
+And, the connection or harmonization of these events is actually outside the probability of chance or coincidence.
 The result is what seems like a quantum leap in awareness (“Eureka”) or perception.
 Some believe that these experiences, are personal evidence of supernatural intervention or divine communication.
 In other words, the Universe is trying to communicate with you.
+Does this sound familiar?